grafana/grafana/docs/sources/administration/plugin-management/index.md

 1. Click the **Installed** filter to show only installed plugins.
 1. Click **Uninstall**.

-When the update is complete, you'll see a confirmation message that the uninstall was successful.
+When the update is complete, a confirmation message will indicate the installation was successful.

 ## Plugin signatures